mozilla/glean/docs/user/reference/metrics/event.md

 ## Limits

-* When 500 events are queued on the client an events ping is immediately sent.
+* When 500 events are queued on the client an "events" ping is immediately sent.
-* The `extra_keys` allows for a maximum of 10 keys.
+* The `extra_keys` allows for a maximum of 15 keys.
 * The keys in the `extra_keys` list must be in dotted snake case, with a maximum length of 40 bytes, when encoded as UTF-8.
 * The values in the `extras` object have a maximum length of 500 bytes when serialized and encoded as UTF-8.
-  Longer values are truncated, and an error is recorded.
+  Longer values are truncated, and an `invalid_overflow` error is recorded.

 ## Reference